Deepender Singh Hooda moves suspension notice in RS demanding discussion on MSP | english.lokmat.com

 Deepender Singh Hooda moves suspension notice in RS demanding discussion on MSP

-Congress MP Deepender Singh Hooda on Tuesday moved suspension of business notice in Rajya Sabha demanding a discussion on legal guarantee for Minimum Support Price and aid to farmers who lost their lives during the protest.
+Congress MP Deepender Singh Hooda on Wednesday moved suspension of business notice in Rajya Sabha demanding a discussion on legal guarantee for Minimum Support Price (MSP) and financial assistance to families of farmers who lost their lives during the protest.

-Congress MP Deepender Singh Hooda on Tuesday moved suspension of business notice in Rajya Sabha demanding a discussion on legal guarantee for Minimum Support Price and aid to farmers who lost their lives during the protest.
+Congress MP Deepender Singh Hooda on Wednesday moved suspension of business notice in Rajya Sabha demanding a discussion on legal guarantee for Minimum Support Price (MSP) and financial assistance to families of farmers who lost their lives during the protest.

-Meanwhile, Farm Laws Repeal Bill, 2021 was passed in both Houses of Parliament on Monday, the first day of the Winter session.
+Hooda also moved the suspension of a business notice on Tuesday mentioning the same demands.

-Notably, Bharatiya Kisan Union (BKU) leader Rakesh Tikait said on Monday that farmers will not leave the protest sites unless a discussion is held on their demands including that for Minimum Support Price (MSP).
+After the Farm Laws Repeal Bill, 2021 was passed in both Houses of Parliament on the first day of the Winter session, Bharatiya Kisan Union (BKU) leader Rakesh Tikait said that farmers will not leave the protest sites unless a discussion is held on their demands including that for MSP.

 ( With inputs from ANI )